lbignone/wmmw/README.md

 - ~~Complete R33306 level 10 and 11 simulations~~
 - ~~Run FOF and subfind on completed R33306~~
 - ~~Study number distribution of subhalo mass in resimulated halos~~
-- Also cumulative histogram of shubhalo mass function
+- Also cumulative histogram of subhalo mass function
 - Prepare initial conditions for all candidates
 - Add baryons